srmarzec/albopictus_remapping/misc/Angelanotes.md

 1. put all the numbers in a nano text editor file: $ nano SraAccList.txt

+1. prefetch --option-file SraAccList.txt

+*the txt file was really helpful because prefetching the files took a few hours*

-2. fasterq-dump sra_directory/sra/*.sra
+1. fasterq-dump sra_directory/sra/*.sra

-gzip *.fastq
+1. gzip *.fastq